Period 7 element: Elements

-Francium and radium
+S-block

 Francium and radium make up the s-block elements of the 7th period.

-Francium (Fr, and atomic number 87).
-It was formerly known as eka-caesium and actinium K. It is one of the two least electronegative elements, the other being caesium.
-Francium is a highly radioactive metal that decays into astatine, radium, and radon.
+Francium (Fr, atomic number 87) is a highly radioactive metal that decays into astatine, radium, or radon.
+It is one of the two least electronegative elements; the other is caesium.
 As an alkali metal, it has one valence electron.
 Francium was discovered by Marguerite Perey in France (from which the element takes its name) in 1939.
 It was the last element discovered in nature, rather than by synthesis.
 Outside the laboratory, francium is extremely rare, with trace amounts found in uranium and thorium ores, where the isotope francium-223 continually forms and decays.
 As little as 20–30 g (one ounce) exists at any given time throughout Earth's crust; the other isotopes are entirely synthetic.
 The largest amount produced in the laboratory was a cluster of more than 300,000 atoms.

-Radium (Ra, atomic number 88), is an almost pure-white alkaline earth metal, but it readily oxidizes, reacting with nitrogen (rather than oxygen) on exposure to air, becoming black in color.
-All isotopes of radium are highly radioactive; the most stable isotope is radium-226, which has a half-life of 1601 years and decays into radon gas.
-Because of such instability, radium is luminescent, glowing a faint blue.
+Radium (Ra, atomic number 88) is an almost pure-white alkaline earth metal, but it readily oxidizes, reacting with nitrogen (rather than oxygen) on exposure to air, becoming black in color.
+All isotopes of radium are radioactive; the most stable is radium-226, which has a half-life of 1601 years and decays into radon.
+Due to such instability, radium luminesces, glowing a faint blue.
 Radium, in the form of radium chloride, was discovered by Marie and Pierre Curie in 1898.
 They extracted the radium compound from uraninite and published the discovery at the French Academy of Sciences five days later.
-Radium was isolated in its metallic state by Marie Curie and André-Louis Debierne through the electrolysis of radium chloride in 1910.
+Radium was isolated in its metallic state by Marie Curie and André-Louis Debierne through electrolysis of radium chloride in 1910.
 Since its discovery, it has given names such as radium A and radium C_{2} to several isotopes of other elements that are decay products of radium-226.
 In nature, radium is found in uranium ores in trace amounts as small as a seventh of a gram per ton of uraninite.
-Radium is not necessary for living organisms, and adverse health effects are likely when it is incorporated into biochemical processes because of its radioactivity and chemical reactivity.
+Radium is not necessary for living things, and adverse health effects are likely when it is incorporated into biochemical processes due to its radioactivity and chemical reactivity.